 Orbifolds can therefore be introduced like manifolds via maps of $\mathbb{R}^{n}$ with certain properties or equivalently as global quotients of manifolds.
 We describe the latter approach in the succeeding paragraphs.
 A more detailed discussion of orbifolds can be found for instance in \citep{Adem2007}.

 Throughout we work with orbifolds presented as global quotients

-where $M$ is a compact smooth Riemannian manifold and $G$ is a compact Lie group acting smoothly, effectively and almost freely on $M$ (i.e. all isotropy groups are finite).
-This definition is equivalent to the usual definition of an effective smooth orbifold based on local charts, mentioned at the beginning this section \citep[pp.~12-13]{Adem2007}, \citep[p.~50]{Stanhope2011}.
+where $M$ is a compact smooth Riemannian manifold and $G$ is a compact Lie group acting smoothly, effectively and almost freely on $M$ (that is, all isotropy groups are finite).
+This definition is equivalent to the usual definition of an effective smooth orbifold based on local charts, mentioned at the beginning of this section, see \citep[pp.~12--13]{Adem2007} and \citep[p.~50]{Stanhope2011}.

 \begin{exmp} The discrete, non-compact Lie group $\mathbb{Z}^{2}$ acts on $\mathbb{R}^{2}$ by integer translations $\tau (x,y) := (x + m, y + n)$.
 This action is smooth, proper and free; therefore, the resulting quotient is a compact smooth manifold, commonly known as the (topological) torus $\mathbb{T}_{1}^{2}$.
 Reflecting points across the diagonal in $\mathbb{R}^2$ factors through $\mathbb{T}_1^2$ as a smooth action of the finite Lie group $S_2$, which is proper and almost free.
 The resulting quotient $\mathbb{T}_1^2 / S_2 =: \mathcal{C}^{2}_{1}$ is therefore an effective smooth orbifold. \end{exmp}